-Choreographer, Cultural Ambassador, Educator, Mother, and Performing Artist, Michelle N. Gibson, also known as Mz.
+Choreographer, Cultural Ambassador, Healer, Professor, Mother, and Performing Artist, Michelle N. Gibson, also affectionately known as Mz.
 G, received her BFA in Dance from Tulane University and her MFA from Hollins University/American Dance Festival at Duke University.
-Michelle Gibson’s teaching and choreographic practice comprise all genres of the African Diaspora, Contemporary Afro Modern, Afro Funk, Jazz, and her own New Orleans Second Line Aesthetic.
-Ms. Gibson’s current projects involve sharing her aesthetic and New Orleans culture through a series of workshops she’s coined The New Orleans Original BuckShop LLC.
-She has created a number of original works, including Takin’ it To The Roots supported by the National Performance Network/Visual Artists Network’s Creation Fund, Displaced Yet Rebirth performed by Dallas Black Dance Theatre, and Voices of Congo Square focused on the rich culture and history of the Black New Orleans Mardi Gras Indians–a work that premiered at the Black Dance USA conference at the Sun Theatre in St. Louis, Missouri, and the Orpheum Theater in New Orleans in 2018.
+Gibson’s teaching and chorographic practice comprises all genres of the African Diaspora, Contemporary Afro Modern, Afro Funk, Jazz, and her own New Orleans Second Line Aesthetic.
+Her current projects involve sharing her aesthetic and New Orleans culture through a series of workshops she’s coined “The New Orleans Original BuckShop LLC”.
+Gibson has created a number of original works, including “Takin’ it To The Roots”, a work supported by the National Performance Network/Visual Artists Network’s Creation Fund, “Displaced Yet Rebirth” performed by Dallas Black Dance Theatre, Origins of Life on Earth with the Ashe’ Cultural Arts Center, and “Voices of Congo Square”, a work focused on the rich culture and history of the Black New Orleans Mardi Gras Indians.
+This work premiered in 2018 at the Black Dance USA conference at the Sun Theatre in St Louis, Missouri, and the Orpheum Theater in New Orleans.

-Photo by Chanelle Harris
+Photo by Tyana Moore